khonsulabs/bonsaidb/book/src/about/concepts/document.md

 When a Document is updated, BonsaiDb will check that the revision information passed matches the currently stored information.
 If not, a [conflict error](https://dev.bonsaidb.io/main/bonsaidb/core/enum.Error.html#variant.DocumentConflict) will be returned.
 This simple check ensures that if two writers try to update the document simultaneously, one will succeed and the other will receive an error.

-## `serde`-powered Documents
+## Serializable Collections

-BonsaiDb provides APIs for storing [serde](https://serde.rs/)-compatible data structures using several formats.
-When using [`Document::contents()`](https://dev.bonsaidb.io/main/bonsaidb/core/document/struct.Document.html#method.contents) function, the document is serialized and deserialized by the format returned from [`Collection::serializer()`](https://dev.bonsaidb.io/main/bonsaidb/core/schema/trait.Collection.html#method.serializer).
-The default format is [Pot](https://github.com/khonsulabs/pot/).
+BonsaiDb provides the [`SerializedCollection`](https://dev.bonsaidb.io/main/bonsaidb/core/schema/trait.SerializedCollection.html) trait, which allows automatic serialization and deserialization in many sitautions.
+When using [`Document::contents()`](https://dev.bonsaidb.io/main/bonsaidb/core/document/struct.Document.html#method.contents) function, the document is serialized and deserialized by the format returned from [`SerializedCollection::format()`](https://dev.bonsaidb.io/main/bonsaidb/core/schema/trait.SerializedCollection.html#tymethod.format).

-The [`CollectionDocument`](https://dev.bonsaidb.io/main/bonsaidb/core/schema/struct.CollectionDocument.html) type provides convenience methods of interacting with `serde`-serializable documents.
+The [`CollectionDocument`](https://dev.bonsaidb.io/main/bonsaidb/core/schema/struct.CollectionDocument.html) type provides convenience methods of interacting with serializable documents.

+### Default serialization of Serde-compatible types

+BonsaiDb provides a convenience trait for [Serde](https://serde.rs/)-compatible data types: [`DefaultSerialization`](https://dev.bonsaidb.io/main/bonsaidb/core/schema/trait.DefaultSerialization.html).
+This empty trait can be implemented on any collection to have BonsaiDb provide its preferred serialization format, [Pot](https://github.com/khonsulabs/pot).

 ## Raw Collections